AliceO2Group/O2DPG/aliecs_documentation/README.md

 <p align="center"><img src='gui_path.png' width=80%></p>

 - **O2 Data Processing Path**: Absolute path on the EPN farm to the O2DataProcessing repository to be used.
 - **# of EPNs**: Number of EPN nodes to allocate from the *online* zone.
 Identical to the [manual XML file](#manual-xml-file-configuration-method) case.
-Since in this case the workflow is generated on the fly, a workflow for the specified number of EPNs is created automatically.
+In this case the workflow is generated on the fly, so a workflow for the specified number of EPNs is created automatically.

 For all other configuration options see the [expert panel](#expert-panel).

 <hr>

 # O2DataProcessing hash configuration method
 This is mostly identical to the [O2DataProcessing path](#o2dataprocessing-path-configuration-method) method.
 The only difference is that a repository version is specified instead of the path to the repository on the EPN farm.
 This ensures proper versioning and reproducibility.
-While the [O2DataProcessing path](#o2dataprocessing-path-configuration-method) method can generate topologies from any privated O2DataProcessing fork on the EPN farm, the **O2DataProcessing hash** method only supports workflows that are checked in into the official [O2DataProcessing](../) repository.
+While the [O2DataProcessing path](#o2dataprocessing-path-configuration-method) method can generate topologies from any private O2DataProcessing fork on the EPN farm, the **O2DataProcessing hash** method only supports workflows that are checked in into the official [O2DataProcessing](../) repository.
 The referred version can be either a commit or a tag.
-Tags will be used for official tagged version of the production workflow, while detectors may use just commit hashes for standalone runs without the need to create / wait for an official tag.
+Tags will be used for official tagged versions of the production workflow, while detectors may use just commit hashes for standalone runs without the need to create / wait for an official tag.
 This method will become the default method when the workflows have stabilized and do no longer change on a daily basis.
-In the following screenshot, the *tag* `0.20` is selected:
+In the following screenshot, the *tag* `v0.20` is selected:

 <p align="center"><img src='gui_version.png' width=80%></p>